2 Stupid Dogs

 A backup segment, Super Secret Secret Squirrel (a sequel series to Secret Squirrel), is shown in between the main 2 Stupid Dogs cartoons in the first season's episodes, similar to early Hanna-Barbera cartoons from the 1960s.

-The show entirely used digital ink and paint in every episode.
+The series served as a precursor to the programming of Cartoon Network, where Hanna-Barbera would earn more success with series similar in tone.

 Plot

-The show is about two unnamed dogs—neither of whom, as the title states, is very intelligent—and their everyday misadventures.
-The Big Dog tends to talk much less than the Little Dog.
-When the Big Dog talks, he usually talks about food.
+The show, as the title suggests, is about two unintelligent and unnamed dogs, and their everyday misadventures.
 The animation style in the first season is unusual for the time: a very flat and simplistic style similar to the early Hanna-Barbera cartoons of the 1950s and 1960s, but with early 1990s humor and sensibility.
 The wilder, more absurd second season has more fluid and exaggerated character animation.